sleemCode/django-api-demo/README.md

   per video, where my core code lives.
   we deleted the view.py and tests.py => just play along :-)
-`docker-compose run app sh -c "python manage.py makemigrations core"` => updating db
+`docker-compose run app sh -c "python manage.py makemigrations core"` => updating db better to mention core as above to be more spefici into which app the models as been created within

 once postgres is installed and runing, on the UI, navigate to admin
 make sure admin is working